econoalchemist/Whirlpool/05_Post-Mix-Spending.md

 ![](assets/toxic2.png)

 The issue with toxic change is that on-chain, it is still linked with the tx0 it came from.
 This means that it is also linked to all the previous transaction history of all the inputs to that tx0.
+So if an external observer was tracking the movement of bitcoin belonging to a known entity, then they would know that this toxic change output belongs to that entity.
+Therefore, using on-chain heuristics, the external observer could reasonably concluded that any bitcoin combined with the toxic change in a future transaction also belongs to the known entity.

+Using that logic, combining a toxic change UTXO with a post-mix UTXO would undo the anonymity benefits gained in Whirlpool.
+However, because of the wallet structure, you would really need to go out of your way and do something weird to commingle a toxic change UTXO and a Whirlpool output.

+The "Waterfall Technique" is where you start with the largest pool size you can given the available UTXOs in your deposit wallet.
+Then you take that toxic change output and use it alone in the next largest pool size you can, then repeat this process until you are left with the smallest possible toxic change amount.

+Another technique that is currently in development with Samourai Wallet is doing an Atomic Swap with Monero.
+This would require you to have a separate Monero wallet like [Monerujo](https://www.monerujo.io/) because monero will not be implemented in Samourai Wallet.
+But basically you could construct the Bitcoin transaction that trustlessly swaps your bitcoin with a peer for their Monero to your Monero wallet and your toxic change goes to their Bitcoin wallet.
+Then at a later time you could swap back for bitcoin or you could spend that Monero, the options are wide open for you.

 ## Whirlpool UTXOs
 After moving from your deposit wallet to your pre-mix wallet through a tx0, your pre-mix UTXOs are ready to be included in Whirlpool CoinJoins.
 Your wallet and the Whirlpool coordinator automatically take care of this in the background after you initiate your tx0.
 Each output from a Whirlpool CoinJoin is 1 of 5 equal sized outputs.
 To an external observer looking at a block explorer, they have no way to make a determination with certainty that a particular output belongs to a particular input.
 All of the 5 outputs have an equal probability of belonging to any of the 5 inputs.
 This concept is best illustrated with [KYCP.org](https://kycp.org/#/323df21f0b0756f98336437aa3d2fb87e02b59f1946b714a7b09df04d429dec2).